-Sarah Lynch has scored soundtracks across a wide range of genres including Film, TV, Animation and Games.
+Sarah Lynch is an award winning Irish film composer who has scored soundtracks across a wide range of genres including Film, TV, and Games.

-A highly experienced games composer, she is chief in-house composer for Warducks VR and AR studio and has provided the soundtrack for over six best selling titles across mobile, desktop and console platforms.
-She is currently beginning work on a new game with Warducks, which will see John Romero (award-winning game development icon) as creative consultant.
+An experienced games composer, she works for Warducks VR and AR studio and has provided the soundtrack for over six best selling titles across mobile, desktop and console platforms.

-As a touring/session violinist, Sarah has, over the years, performed live/recorded with an impressive range of artists including Hozier, Edward Sharpe and the Magnetic Zeros, Glen Hansard, Paul Brady, Shane McGowan, Mundy, The Coronas, Gavin James, Thanks Brother, Damien Dempsey, Mumford and Sons and Ed Sheeran.
+As a violinist, Sarah has performed live/recorded with an impressive range of artists including Hozier, (performing tracks on his Billboard No. 1 album, ‘Wasteland Baby’), Edward Sharpe and the Magnetic Zeros, Glen Hansard, Paul Brady, Shane McGowan, Mundy, Mumford and Sons and Ed Sheeran.

 Sarah is a board member of the newly established Screen Composers Guild of Ireland